smhurf/lewagon_challenges/05-Production/05-Code-as-a-Product/01-Package-builder/README.md

 make clean install
 ```

 Quite a lot of things happened.
-Amongst others, you have install a `wagon-make-package` script.
+Amongst others, you have installed a `wagon-make-package` script.

 This script will be your package builder.